celestiaorg/celestia-zkevm/crates/sp1/evm-hyperlane/README.md

 The `script` crate contains three binaries and depends on the `testdata` directory maintained at the root of the repository, thus all `cargo` commands should be run from there.

-1. Run the `vkey` binary to output the verifier key for the `evm-exec` program.
+1. Run the `vkey` binary to output the verifier key for the `evm-hyperlane` program.

     ```shell
-    cargo run -p evm-exec-script --bin vkey-evm-exec --release
+    cargo run -p evm-exec-script --bin vkey-evm-hyperlane --release
     ```

 2. The `evm-hyperlane` binary can be run in both `--execute` and `--prove` mode.
 Execution mode will run the program without generating a proof.